dannyfritz/Portfolio/blog/posts/2016-10-06_Module-Size-and-You.md

 Eran Hammer says [tiny modules aren’t a slam dunk](https://hueniverse.com/2014/05/30/the-fallacy-of-tiny-modules/).

-> The bottom line is simple – at some point, someone has to put it all together and then,
+> "The bottom line is simple – at some point, someone has to put it all together and then,
-> all the complexity is going to surface and the shit will hit the fan.
+> all the complexity is going to surface and the shit will hit the fan."

 James Halliday also thinks [small modules are cool](https://gist.github.com/substack/5075355).

-> As much as possible, I try to build large-scale projects using lots of tiny
+> "As much as possible, I try to build large-scale projects using lots of tiny
 > modules so I just repeat this process whenever I need some reusable component
-> that doesn’t yet exist in quite the form I need it to exist.
+> that doesn’t yet exist in quite the form I need it to exist."

 Rich Harris says [it’s not that simple](https://medium.com/@Rich_Harris/small-modules-it-s-not-quite-that-simple-3ca532d65de4#.gn3k26gc5).

-> Yes, small modules are easier to write.
+> "Yes, small modules are easier to write.
 > Yes, they’re easier to test.
 > Yes, it’s easier to adhere to semver.
 > These are all things that make your life as a library author easier.
-> As we’ve seen, they come at a cost for others.
+> As we’ve seen, they come at a cost for others."

 From these quotes, it wouldn’t look like there is a popular opinion, but there really is.
 The popular opinion is on the side of tiny modules [currently](http://thenodeway.io/introduction/#build-small-single-purpose-modules).